-Years later, we moved towns and my father decided to send me to a non-Christian high school.
-Arriving in the second year at a huge city school, after four years at a little country Christian school, then still accompanied by my five brothers and sisters, and now alone, had me feeling insecure and out of place.
+In my second year of high school, we moved towns and my father decided to send me to a non-Christian high school.
+Arriving in that second year at a huge city school, after four years at a little country Christian school, then still accompanied by my brothers and sisters, and now alone, had me feeling insecure and out of place.
 But even there God continued to sing His truth over me.
 A classmate welcomed me into her little group of friends.

 What was the meaning of her name?